 Our faculty are dedicated to excellence in research and education.
 They are educators, scholars, counselors and friends.
 State-of-the-art equipment, modern laboratories and support facilities help maintain Rice’s nationally and internationally recognized position of excellence in the chemical engineering community.

 To provide direction to its growth and to foster an interdisciplinary research environment, Rice has formed several institutes and centers.
 The Department of Chemical and Biomolecular Engineering is a major participant in these research endeavors.
-Several of our faculty members play active roles in the Smalley Curl Institute, the The Shell Center for Sustainability (SCS), the Institute of Biosciences and Bioengineering (IBB) and the Energy and Environment Initiative.
+Several of our faculty members play active roles in the Smalley Curl Institute, the Institute of Biosciences and Bioengineering (IBB) and the Energy and Environment Initiative.
 The department also has strong interactions with the Ken Kennedy Institute for Information Technology (K2I).